 Skills Students Need - the Skills of a Youth Entrepreneur

-Armed with an entrepreneurial mindset, INCubatoredu students graduate high school poised to build a business and take on the real world.
+Armed with an entrepreneurial mindset, content skills and knowledge, INCubatoredu students graduate high school poised to build a business and take on the real world.
 But it’s not just the students who learn in INCubatoredu.
 Instead of lecturing to students and asking them to regurgitate information, INCubatoredu teachers are on a journey of their own.
 These teachers are comfortable not having all the answers.
 Instead, they embrace the entrepreneurial mindset alongside their students.

 One such teacher is Hagop Soulakian, "Hags" an INCubatoredu Master Teacher at Barrington High School in Barrington, Illinois.
 Through INCubatoredu, Hags gives students a platform to develop the skills they need to succeed post-graduation.
-As he kicks off his seventh year teaching youth entrepreneurs in INCubatoredu and ACCELeratoredu (and coaching Broncos Baseball!), we caught up with him so he could share his story about how INCubatoredu prepares today’s students to creatively solve problems, prepare for modern business challenges, and confidently compete and succeed in a rapidly changing world.
+As he kicks off his ninth year teaching youth entrepreneurs in INCubatoredu and ACCELeratoredu (and coaching Broncos Baseball!), we caught up with him so he could share his story about how INCubatoredu prepares today’s students to creatively solve problems, prepare for modern business challenges, and confidently compete and succeed in a rapidly changing world.

 “We prepare kids to take tests and take AP exams to build their resume, and some of that is OK … but they won’t be ready without the soft skills.
 We have to teach students to overcome some of the failures they will face.” –Hagop ‘Hags’ Soulakian, Master Teacher, INCubatoredu, Barrington High School